synesthesia/site2019/content/post/2023/2023-09-11-0850-reply-to-ton-zijlstra/index.md

 ---
 # reply
 title: "Reply to Ton Zijlstra 'The Enshittification of LinkedIn As DSA Takes Effect'"
-subtitle: "I agree with @ton@m.tzyl.eu, LinkedIn has been getting shittier for years. "
+subtitle: "I agree with @ton, LinkedIn has been getting shittier for years."
 summary: ""
 authors: ["synesthesia"]
 tags: ["100DaysToOffload", "enshittification"]